 Amazingly, for a band that seemed fragmented into factions since the mid-1960s, it took until 1977 for a solo album to emerge from any of the original Beach Boys.
 Dennis Wilson’s lush, romantic Pacific Ocean Blue sold comparatively to The Beach Boys’ Love You, and gained a cult following after being out of print for many years.
 He never released a followup before his drowning in 1983, but recording sessions were later released as Bambu, firstly as part of a deluxe edition of Pacific Ocean Blue then as an individual album in 2017.

-Brian Wilson’s solo career is patchy, but has plenty of interesting moments.
-His albums of original material that I’ve heard all suffer from unflattering production, but there are interesting archival releases, Pet Projects, a compilation of his 1960s productions, and Smile, a 2004 recording of the aborted Beach Boys album.
+Brian Wilson didn’t embark on a solo career until after The Beach Boys had largely wound down as recording artists, in 1987.
+His solo career is patchy, but has enough of his harmony arrangements and sophisticated chord progressions to make it interesting for dedicated Beach Boys fans.
+His albums of original material that I’ve heard all suffer from unflattering production choices, but there are a pair of fascinating 1960s remnants; Pet Projects, a compilation of his 1960s productions, and Smile, a 2004 recording of the aborted Beach Boys album.

 Brian Wilson Album Reviews